XRG2014/triforce-freaks/docs/_pages/about.md

 toc: true
 ---

 DISCLAIMER: This is an unofficial fan website for The Legend of Zelda called "The Triforce Freaks".
 This website is not endorsed in any way by © Nintendo, nor does it have any affiliation with it.
-All pictures, characters, and related materials are © Nintendo.
+All Zelda pictures, characters, and related materials are © Nintendo.

 The Triforce Freaks are a group of Zelda fans that will post stuff on this fan site whenever they feel like it.